MODERN HISTORY

 Music...

-Before there was photography, there was music and the music is always there!
+Before there was photography there was music - the music is always there!

-Here's some photos of music with friends, taking it seriously, playing around...
+photos of music with friends, taking it seriously while playing around...

 THE MELBOURNE 1960s CITY CLUB SCENE - the Tum, Biting Eye, Catcher, Sebastions, Berties

-PRIMITIVE CONFINED 1966 -1971- A semi-professional band that had been playing for a few years prior to my recruitment.
+PRIMITIVE CONFINED 1966 -1971- A semi-professional working band that had been playing for a several years prior to myself being called on bass.

-The group did quite well playing a couple of jobs per week for several years supporting the big names or playing the night...
+The group did quite well playing regularly for several years supporting the big names such as Max Merritt & the Meteors, Doug Parkinson in Focus,

 PRIMITIVE CONFINED: ROD DOUGLAS: GUITAR & VOCALS, JOHN DALE: VOCALS & GUITAR, LJ: BASS , DENNIS KENEALLY (RIP): DRUMS

-T.F Much Ballroom and then Much More Ballroom (photographer unknown)
+T.F Much Ballroom and the later Much More Ballroom (photographer unknown)

 "WBP" AT THEATRE ROYAL CASTLEMAINE 2009